Binfield Water Treatment Works

 For economic and social growth, as well as improving quality of life, Amatola Water has set a minimum standard for potable water supply at 750l per household per day.

 Amatola Water instructed that WTW losses of 5% and system losses of 12% be used when calculating the future water demands.
-The calculated future water demands, including system losses, are shown in Table 2.
+This required the WTW be upgraded from 4.8Ml/day capacity to 12Ml/day.